Fact Sheet 2:

 The California Public Utilities Commission requires cellular telephone service providers to give their subscribers a notice that warns them of problems associated with fraud and provide them with information on ways to protect against fraud.
 (California Public Utilities Code 2892.3)

 Subscription fraud is also a crime.
 The federal law is the Identity Theft and Assumption Deterrence Act (18 USC 1028).
 Most states have also criminalized identity theft.
 The Federal Trade Commission provides information about these laws and how to recover from identity theft.
 The FTC's identity theft clearinghouse can be contacted at (877) IDTHEFT, and its web site is www.consumer.gov/idtheft.
-The Privacy Rights Clearinghouse (www.privacyrights.org) and the Identity Theft Resource Center (www.idtheftcenter.org) offer additional information.
+The Identity Theft Resource Center (www.idtheftcenter.org) offers additional information.

 Is it legal to intercept other people's cordless or cellular phone calls?

-The Federal Communications Commission (www.fcc.gov) ruled that as of April 1994 no radio scanners may be manufactured or imported into the U.S. that can pick up frequencies used by cellular telephones, or that can be readily altered to receive such frequencies.
-(47 CFR Part 15.37(f)) The law rarely deters the determined eavesdropper, however.
+The Federal Communications Commission (www.fcc.gov) ruled that radio scanners that can pick up frequencies used by cellular telephones, or that can be readily altered to receive such frequencies may not be manufactured or imported into the U.S. (47 CFR Part 15.37(f).)
+The law rarely deters the determined eavesdropper, however.

 Another federal law, the Counterfeit Access Device Law, was amended to make it illegal to use a radio scanner "knowingly and with the intent to defraud" to eavesdrop on wire or electronic communication.
 (18 USC 1029) Penalties for the intentional interception of cordless and cellular telephone calls range from fines to imprisonment depending on the circumstances.
 (18 USC 2511, 2701)